LGBTQIA Workplace Rights in the District of Columbia

-Can I be fired for being LGBT in Washington, D.C.?
+Can I be fired for being LGBTQIA in Washington, D.C.?

 No: Washington, D.C.’s Human Rights Act of 1977, as amended in 2006, prohibits employment discrimination based on sexual orientation or gender identity or expression.